 - 4.1 Regardless of the technology that is in place, there really is no substitute for the expertise and observation of the water manager.
-Being able to identify saturated soils or drought stressed plants are skills that are difficult to replace with automation and technology. - 4.2 Remember the soil probe! - The soil probe is perhaps the easiest method of determining what's happening beneath the soil surface. - Check soil moisture. - Check the depth of soil moisture. - Check root depth of plants. - 4.3 Weather based irrigation controllers (WBIC) have the ability to adapt to changing weather conditions much more rapidly than conventional controllers and can save the water manager a considerable amount of time. - EPA WaterSense labeled irrigation controllers1 have been independently certified to ensure that they can adequately meet the watering needs of a landscape without overwatering. - WBICs require careful programming and ongoing monitoring in order to operate properly. - With proper programming of site specific efficiency settings, WBICs can provide water and time savings that translate to an excellent return on investment.
+Being able to identify saturated soils or drought stressed plants are skills that are difficult to replace with automation and technology. - 4.2 Remember the soil probe! - The soil probe is perhaps the easiest method of determining what's happening beneath the soil surface. - Check soil moisture. - Check the depth of soil moisture in the soil profile. - Check rooting depth of plants. - 4.3 Weather based irrigation controllers (WBIC) have the ability to adapt to changing weather conditions much more rapidly than conventional controllers and can save the water manager a considerable amount of time. - EPA WaterSense labeled irrigation controllers have been independently certified to ensure that they can adequately meet the watering needs of a landscape without overwatering. - WBICs require carefully programming and ongoing monitoring in order to operate properly. - With proper programming WBICs can provide a significant return on investment due to the water and time savings that they can provide.